rust-lang/book/second-edition/src/ch01-02-hello-world.md

 Open a terminal and enter the following commands to make a *projects* directory and a directory for the Hello, world! project within the *projects* directory.

-For Linux and macOS, enter this:
+For Linux, macOS, and PowerShell on Windows, enter this:

 ```text
 $ mkdir ~/projects